 12 balls puzzle: You have 12 balls identical in looks with one fake

-Time to solve: 40 minutes.
+Recommended time to solve: 40 minutes.

-Give it a good try before going ahead.
+Give it a try before going ahead.

 Can you find all possible ways to solve the puzzle?

-Solution to the 12 balls puzzle
+Solution to Find the fake among 12 balls in 3 weighs puzzle